sanathNU/TechnicaInsania/_posts/2024-08-31-Who-Owns-The-Future.md

 ### Lanier: Is he a Tech Prophet?

 Alright, alright, I'm joking of course!
-I don't consider Lanier as my Zuck Messiah or something like that lol.
+I don't consider Lanier as the Zuck Messiah or something like that lol.
 He has talked to a lot of folks, and has seen a lot of invention and innovation in technology, so he makes me feel that this guy knows what he's talking about.
 When he's predicting about AI robots taking over healthcare and stuff, I can understand and respect it.
 He's seen enough tech bubbles to understand what works and what doesn't.

 <!-- Image of king lanier !-->

 <img src="{{site.baseurl | prepend: site.url}}/assets/img/WhoOwns/KingLanier.jpeg" alt="KingLanier">

-Hence, when he gives a proposal of data collection (bro, do you seriously wanna solve [data theft](https://en.wikipedia.org/wiki/Data_theft) with more "legal data theft"🧐) and a form of living that is alien to how I currently do, it's kinda believable.
+Hence, when he gives a proposal of data collection (bro, do you seriously wanna solve [data theft](https://en.wikipedia.org/wiki/Data_theft) with more "legal data theft"🧐?) and a form of living that is alien to how I currently do, it's kinda believable.
 It's so crazy, it might just work.
 Or fail spectacularly.
 But that's the beauty of it - he's not afraid to put it out there, flaws and all.
 I like this honesty.
 What he's trying to do is an effort.
 An idea.
 A thought process for a community, which (as he hopes in the future) dictates policy and hence changes the world.

 He doesn't envision the change of the world as a switch, but drags out the details, talking about each interesting point he could think of.
 I mean, you can make a movie of this idea, man.
 That will make me think more.
 (He's waiting for a movie based on this to happen for him to get rights 😂.)